How to Evaluate A Newsletter's Worth [2023 Guide]

 6. Source of revenue

-There are different ways newsletters make money.
-There are paid sponsorships where people could pay for you to advertise their products or services to your audience.
-There are also affiliate promotions where you link to blogs with affiliate content.
+Newsletters make money in different ways; through paid sponsorships where people pay you to advertise their products or services to your audience or affiliate promotions where you link to affiliate sites or products.
 You could also sell your products or services or use a mix of these strategies.

-Whichever it is, consider if the newsletter has more monetization potential and the impact the exchange deal (between you and the seller) will have on the audience.
+Whichever it is, consider if the revenue is predictable and newsletter has the potential for further monetization.
+Also, consider the impact the exchange deal (between you and the seller) will have on the audience as some paid subscribers may unsubscribe.

 Read: Buying a micro-startup as a non-technical founder